 Paris recently received the International Olympic Committee in order to submit its Olympic Games Plan for 2024.

 The members of the IOC confirmed that Paris passed the test!
 So, on September 13th 2017, the city organizing 2024 Olympic Games will be chosen after deliberations in Lima, Peru.

 Paris application to the 2024 Olympic Games isn’t only supported by the population but also by its new President, Emmanuel Macron, who insisted to talk to the IOC members and who will be in Lima to hear the official decision.

-Furthermore, big names of sport gathered to testify their enthusiasm and their illusion to see the 2024 Olympic Games hosted in Paris such as: teddy Riner, Laura Flessel, Jo-Wilfried Tsonga and Emmeline Ndongue, to only name a few.
+Furthermore, big names of sport gathered to share their enthusiasm about holding the 2024 Olympic Games hosted in Paris such as: Teddy Riner, Laura Flessel, Jo-Wilfried Tsonga and Emmeline Ndongue, to name but a few.

-One of the biggest legends the football has ever known, Zinedine Zidane, didn’t only express its support but he also took the banner of Ambassador for 2024 Olympic Games.
-He joined the prodigy, Karim Benzema, the former coach of Paris Saint-Germain, Laurent Blanc, as well as the committee co-executive, Tony Estanguet, three time Olympic champion; to take a picture symbolizing their official investment to support Paris application!
+One of the biggest legends in football, Zinedine Zidane, is the zmbassador for 2024 Olympic Games.
+He joined Karim Benzema, the former Paris Saint-Germain coach, Laurent Blanc, as well as the committee co-executive and three-time Olympic champion, Tony Estanguet, to take a picture showing their support for Paris’ application.

 Finally, 60 countries are supporting Paris application to organize the 2024 Olympic Games.

 Paris has the advantage of many sports centers which the city will use for the 2024 Olympic games.
 Thus, the already existing venues will be of use to welcome sportsmen and fans, even if some new ones are to be built before the beginning of the competition, which allowed the city to estimate a budget of approximately 6 billions of euros respecting the limits imposed by the IOC which will be partly financed through private funds.